-An extension for an annual, non-EFT payor will be through Nov.
-15, 2011.
-When submitting the extension request, the taxable entity must remit at least 90% of the tax that will be due with this year's report or 100% of the tax reported as due for the previous calendar year (provided that the report due in the previous calendar year was filed on or before May 14, 2011) in order for the extension to be granted.
+An extension for an annual, non-EFT (electronic funds transfer) payor will be through Nov.
+15, 2013.
+When submitting the extension request, the taxable entity must remit at least 90% of the tax that will be due with this year's report or 100% of the tax reported as due for the previous calendar year (provided that the report due in the previous calendar year was filed on or before May 14, 2013) in order for the extension to be granted.

-A taxable entity that became subject to the franchise tax during the 2010 calendar year, filing its first annual report, may not use the 100% extension option.
+A taxable entity that became subject to the franchise tax during the 2012 calendar year, filing its first annual report, may not use the 100% extension option.

-An entity that was included as an affiliate on a 2010 combined group report may not use the 100% extension option if filing as a separate entity in 2011.
+An entity that was included as an affiliate on a 2012 combined group report may not use the 100% extension option if filing as a separate entity in 2013.